The Everyday Chef: How To Solve Your Frozen Smoothie Problems

 Everyday Chef, Fruits & Veggies—More Matters

 In the past, I have had really bad luck with frozen smoothie recipes.
-The consistency was never right, they would get too watery, the ice too chunky, the flavors watered down, or worse they would have too much sugar from using juice in the recipe.
+The consistency was never right, they would get too watery, the ice too chunky or the flavors watered down.

 It was a wonderful day when I learned how to solve all these frozen smoothie problems by using frozen fruit instead of ice cubes.
 Bananas are my favorite because of their thickening power, but any fresh fruit cut into chunks and frozen works wonderfully.
 Even canned pumpkin as you will see.
-With summer creeping up and lots of fresh fruits on sale this is a great way to preserve ripe fruit to use later instead of throwing it away.
+With spring on its way and lots of fresh fruits about to be on sale this is a great way to preserve ripe fruit to use later instead of throwing it away.
 Buying already frozen fruit is even easier and just as healthy.

 Pumpkin Pie Anytime Smoothie

 Prep 30 minutes

 Yield Serves 5